80+ Customer Service Statistics You Need to Know in 2025

 Customers interact with brands through various channels, each presenting unique challenges and opportunities.
 These statistics uncover customer preferences and trends in channel usage.

-Customer Service Statistics on Quality Control
+Customer Service Statistics on Call Center Quality Assurance and Management

 Customer Service Statistics: Quality Control